LandscapeGeoinformatics/geopython-ut-2018/source/lessons/L2/geopandas-basics.rst

 Now we have a GeoDataFrame with Polygon that we can export to a Shapefile.

-Let's add another column to our GeoDataFrame called ``Location`` with text *Senaatintori*.
+Let's add another column to our GeoDataFrame called ``Location`` with the text *Helsinki Senate Square*.

 .. ipython:: python

     # Add a new column and insert data
-    newdata.loc[0, 'Location'] = 'Senaatintori'
+    newdata.loc[0, 'Location'] = 'Helsinki Senate Square'

     # Let's check the data
     newdata

-Now we have additional information that is useful to be able to recognice what the feature represents.
+Now we have additional information that is useful to be able to recognize what the feature represents.

 Before exporting the data it is useful to **determine the coordinate reference system (projection) for the GeoDataFrame.**